hughesdatatech/dw-dbt/dw/style_guide.md

 ### 3. Business Rule Models

 * Business rule models are named and organized into folders and sub-folders corresponding to either the table and schema from which they are being loaded, or the business concept they represent.
-* Dependencies: Business rule models should be built from raw vaultt models or other business rule models
+* Dependencies: Business rule models should be built from raw vault models or other business rule models (more details provided below)
 * Model materialization: view
 * Primary folder: 3_business_rule\data_source_name\schema_name\concept_name